Grace McCarthy: Leadership contender

 After Bennett stepped down in 1986, McCarthy stood in the 1986 leadership election to succeed him.
 She placed third, behind Brian Smith and victor Bill Vander Zalm.
 In Vander Zalm's initial cabinet, she was named Deputy Premier of British Columbia and Minister of Economic Development.
 However, in a shuffle following the 1986 election, McCarthy gained responsibility for international trade but lost the deputy premier title, which she admitted left her a little disappointed.

 On July 6, 1988, McCarthy resigned from cabinet, in protest of Vander Zalm's leadership and the interference of "arrogant" civil servants in the premier's office.
 Her resignation came just one week after Brian Smith had also resigned in protest of Vander Zalm's leadership style.

 After a series of scandals and discontent within caucus led to Vander Zalm's resignation in 1991, McCarthy entered the 1991 leadership election to succeed him.
 Though considered the frontrunner in the contest, she was defeated in an upset by Rita Johnston, a Vander Zalm loyalist.
 NDP leader Mike Harcourt further stirred the pot by claiming that he preferred Johnston over McCarthy, asserting his belief that the latter would be a much tougher opponent in an election.
 Johnston lost the 1991 provincial election badly, with the party only winning third-place status in the legislature, behind the resurgent Liberal Party.
 Johnston lost her own seat and resigned as leader shortly thereafter.
 McCarthy was chosen to replace her at the 1993 leadership election.

 Though finally achieving her goal of becoming the leader of the Social Credit party, McCarthy struggled as leader.
 First off, she unexpectedly lost her by-election in Matsqui, a stalwart Social Credit riding, to Liberal candidate Mike de Jong.
 Next, the Social Credit lost official party status in the BC Legislature when four of the remaining six MLAs left the party to join the fledgling BC Reform Party, rather than work with her as the leader.
 By 1994, after failing to get any semblance of control over the party, she resigned.
 In the 1996 election the Socreds lost all their remaining seats, never to return.

 Honours

 In 1992, she was made an Officer of the Order of Canada.
 In 2004, she was awarded the Order of British Columbia.

 Death

-McCarthy died on May 24, 2017 at age 89 after a lengthy battle with a brain tumor.
+McCarthy died on May 24, 2017, at age 89 after a lengthy battle with a brain tumour.